Ultrasound Diagnostics and Procedures

-The safety, accuracy and cost-effectiveness of this technology, compared to MRI images, has resulted in rapid growth.
+The safety, accuracy, and cost-effectiveness of this technology, compared to MRI images, have resulted in rapid growth.
 Based on the information obtained through ultrasound, Dr. Frye can develop a treatment plan that is tailored to the specific needs of each patient.
 If needed we can utilize a multi-disciplinary approach to facilitate rehabilitation to treat the underlying cause of pain.

 Ultrasound Guided Procedures

 Ultra Minimally Invasive Carpal Tunnel and Trigger Finger Release

 Doug Frye, MD and Regenerative Orthopedics is the only regional practice certified by the American Institute of Ultrasound in Medicine, AIUM.
 Dr. Frye was also part of the pioneering group of physicians registered in Musculoskeletal Ultrasound by The American Registry for Diagnostic Medical Sonography, ARDMS.

 - Avoid invasive surgery

 - No palm scar, avoids chronic hand pain and stiffness

 - Less chance of infection